The 9 best cream foundations for nourishing coverage and a smooth, healthy-looking finish

 Reviewed by: Stephanie Maylor

-Reasons to avoid: Won't suit oily skin types
+- Won't suit oilier skin types

 Reviewed by: Stephanie Maylor

 If you're after full and uncompromising coverage, then this foundation could be The One.
 The long-wearing, waterproof formula and matte finish make this Estée Lauder base a great option for any time you need real staying power from your foundation.
 Not everybody feels comfortable wearing only a sheer tinted moisturiser, but this masks any skin gripes without melting off or clogging pores.
 Speaking of which, this probably offered the best concealment of all the products in our entire guide, disguising acne scars, redness, dark spots and even varicose veins.
-It is, quite simply, a confidence boost in a tube.
+It is, quite simply, a skin confidence boost in a tube.

 How we tested the best cream foundations

-To thoroughly assess each contender for our list of the best cream foundations, we wore each base for at least a full day – some were tested for two or three days in a row, others for even longer.
+To thoroughly assess each contender for our list of the best cream foundations, our team wore each base for at least a full day – some were tested for two or three days in a row, others for even longer.
 While we were keen to cover all budget levels, we found that the caveat to rich, indulgent formulas that are loaded with skincare ingredients is that they tend to be pricier.
-Therefore most of the products we tested came from mid-range brands and luxury designer names.
+Therefore, most of the products we tested came from mid-range brands and luxury designer names.

-As well as the price in line with a foundation's value for money, we took the following factors into account during the testing process before settling on our list of the very best.
+As well as the price, in line with a foundation's value for money, we took the following factors into account during the testing process before settling on our list of the very best.

 - Packaging: Did this make it easy to dispense the formula, or a bit fiddly and/or messy?
 Those featured ideally came with a good user experience (although the highest importance was on the formula).